ietf-rats-wg/eat/draft-ietf-rats-eat.md

 Any other protocols may be used to convey detached claims sets and the EAT containing the corresponding detached digests.
 Detached Claims-Sets must not be modified in transit, else validation will fail.

-#### Nested-Token {#Nested-Token}
+#### Nested Tokens {#Nested-Token}

-The Nested-Token type provides a means of representing claims from a submodule that has its own attesting environment, i.e., it has keys distinct from the attester producing the surrounding token.
+The CBOR-Nested-Token and JSON-Selector types provide a means of representing claims from a submodule that has its own attesting environment, i.e., it has keys distinct from the attester producing the surrounding token.
 Claims are represented in a signed EAT token.

 Inclusion of a signed EAT as a claim cryptographically binds the EAT to the surrounding token.